GrantsTracks2121/hike-the-ministik-Nov2024/content/trailheads/bergsouth/index.md

         </tr>
         <tr>
           <td valign="top" colspan="2" class="my-4 text-base"><ul><li>The Waskahegan Berg Section - South Trailhead is a bit different from other Ministik trailheads in that there is no safe parking at the trailhead itself.
 But parking is very close nearby at the U of A Access Gate.</li>
-          <li>Once parked near the gate, walk for about 3 minutes west, cross the road and ditch and access the trailhead to start your hike.</li></ul></td>
+          <li>Once parked near the gate, walk for about 3 minutes west, cross the road and ditch and then access the trailhead to start your hike.</li></ul></td>
         </tr>
       </tbody>
       </table>